-The availability of the Annual Security Report is widely distributed to all current and prospective students as well as current and prospective employees of Benjamin Franklin Cummings Institute of Technology.
-The report is published annually by October 1st and can be found in the Dean of Student Affairs Office, with the Security Office, with the Director of Human Resources..
+The availability of the Annual Security Report is widely distributed to all current students and employees of Benjamin Franklin Cummings Institute of Technology.
+The report is published annually by October 1st and can be found online https://franklincummings.edu/student-life/campus-safety/.
 The report can also be made available to the public upon request at any of the following locations: